 - Prepare to attend an internship, co-op and career fair by participating in a fair prep workshop.

-- Ensure that your English writing skills are strong and seek help from the KSU Writing Commons.
+- Ensure that your English writing skills are strong and seek help from Kent State's Writing Commons.

 - Participate in Office of Global Education support programs including Conversation Groups.